pantheon-systems/documentation/source/_docs/guides/quickstart/01-introduction.md

 <div class="enablement" markdown="1">
   <h4 class="info" markdown="1">[Getting Started Training](https://pantheon.io/getting-started-pantheon?docs){.external}</h4>
-  Ramp up faster with an instructor-led version of this material, delivered by Pantheon's Agency and Community Success team.
+  Ramp up faster with an instructor-led version of this material, delivered by Pantheon's Developer Relations team.
 </div>

 In this guide, you'll learn how to: